nilsrennebarth/debrep/README.rst

 works, with the full syntax described in the manpage.
 Index files are generated/updated and Release files updated and signed.

-Nothing else is implemented yetm and very few checks, in particular for the configuration are done. *You have been warned*.
+Nothing else is implemented yet and very few checks, in particular for the configuration are done. *You have been warned*.

 Features